Endorsement Procedures

 • Section 3.
 Candidate endorsements shall be considered on a per-office basis under an approval voting process, in which members shall have the freedom to simultaneously vote for as many candidates running for a given position as they approve of.
 For the purposes of these rules, “per office basis” means that all competing endorsement requests for that office are considered together and not separately, to allow the use of approval voting.

 • Section 5.
 Endorsement requests for a given office shall ordinarily be voted upon once per election cycle.
 In the event an endorsed candidate is eliminated in the Top Two round, dies, or withdraws from campaigning, consideration of endorsement requests for that office may begin anew.
-If the membership fails to endorse any of the eligible candidates for an office, that office may be considered for endorsement again only if two-thirds of members present and voting wish to revisit the membership’s prior decision at a subsequent meeting.

 • Section 7.
 The Secretary or their designee shall be responsible for tracking the organization’s endorsement votes and decisions, and advising the Chair when points of inquiry are raised about an endorsement vote taken earlier in the meeting or at a prior meeting.